Rajeev Alur

 Prof. Alur was born in Pune.
-He obtained his bachelor's degree in computer science from the Indian Institute of Technology at Kanpur, India, in 1987, and Ph.D. in computer science from Stanford University, California, USA, in 1991.
+He obtained his bachelor's degree in computer science from the Indian Institute of Technology Kanpur in 1987, and his Ph.D. in computer science from Stanford University in 1991.
 Before joining the University of Pennsylvania in 1997, he was with the Computing Science Research Center at Bell Laboratories.
 His research has included formal modeling and analysis of reactive systems, hybrid systems, model checking, software verification, design automation for embedded software, and program synthesis.
 He is a Fellow of the ACM, a Fellow of the IEEE, and has served as the chair of ACM SIGBED (Special Interest Group on Embedded Systems).
 He holds the title of Zisman Family Professor at UPenn since 2003.